mannheimSDS/NoCodeChains/Lesson0_Setup/ReadMe.md

 # Downloading the Required Apps

-The exercises in this repository will introduce you to no code apps for constructing chains for Large Language Models (LLMs).
-A chain is simply a set of modules connecting different steps in working wi
+This lesson will take you through downloading the necessary apps to work with this course.
+It will also

-This repository will be structured by module.
-Each module is expected to be the equivalent of a week's worth of exercises.
-This first module will take you through installing the required software for the exercises.
+# Required keys

-The apps we will be using
+## OpenAI

 # Installing Software